-Kenneth J. Hoover is an associate in the Austin office of Fish & Richardson P.C..
+Kenneth J. Hoover is a principal in the Austin office of Fish & Richardson P.C..
 His practice emphasizes U.S. and foreign patent prosecution and post-grant proceedings in the fields of software, business methods, speech recognition, networking, semiconductor technologies, wireless communications, medical devices, and heat transfer technologies.
 Mr. Hoover is also experienced with other technologies, such as optics, electromagnetics, GPS, radar systems, solid-state physics, acoustics, sonar systems, control systems, image and signal processing, radiation monitoring, nuclear power, and power generation.

 Prior to his legal career, Mr. Hoover was a submarine officer in the U.S. Navy.
 He served aboard the attack submarine USS San Juan (SSN-751) in a variety of billets, including assistant engineer officer, quality assurance officer, reactor controls officer, and communications officer.
 Mr. Hoover also served as an electrical and computer engineering instructor at the U.S. Naval Academy in Annapolis, Maryland.